Zelph

 Zelph (/zɛlf/) is a figure of interest in Mormon studies.
 In May and June 1834 Joseph Smith led an expedition known as Zion's Camp (a paramilitary Latter Day Saint group) on a march from Kirtland, Ohio to Jackson County, Missouri.
 On June 3, while passing through west-central Illinois near Griggsville, some bones were unearthed from a mound.
 These bones were identified by Smith as belonging to a Lamanite chieftain-warrior named Zelph.
-The mound in question is now known as Naples-Russell Mound 8.
+The mound in question is now known as Naples-Russell Mound 8, and is part of the Napoleon Hollow Archeological District, which consists of twenty-six burial mounds and two possible burial knolls known collectively as the Russell Mound Group.
+Occupation and burials in the Napoleon Hollow Archeological District existed from 50 BC to 100 AD as determined by extensive radiometric dating.

 Background

 In 1834, Joseph Smith said he received a revelation from God, calling for a militia to be raised in Kirtland which would then march to Missouri and "redeem Zion."
 About 200 men and a number of women and children volunteered to join this militia, which became known as "Zion's Camp."
 On June 3, 1834, in Pike County, Illinois, some of the men of Zion's Camp located some bones and an arrowhead about a foot below the ground.
 Smith himself wrote nothing about the event; however, seven of the members of Zion's Camp who were with him either recorded or orally related their accounts of what was said.
 These accounts declared that the bones were from Zelph, a "white Lamanite" general who was a righteous man.

 A reference to this event is made in E.D.
 Howe's 1834 book Mormonism Unvailed, which states:

 A large mound was one day discovered, upon which Gen. Smith ordered an excavation to be made into it; and about one foot from the top of the ground, the bones of a human skeleton were found, which were carefully laid out upon a board, when Smith made a speech, prophesying or declaring that they were the remains of a celebrated General among the Nephites, mentioning his name and the battle in which he was slain, some 1500 years ago.

 Contrary to Howe's statement that the group found the remains of a "General among the Nephites," all of the recorded accounts agree that Zelph was identified as a Lamanite.